 Spiders often enter into homes through small cracks and crevices in the foundation or through gaps around windows and doors as they are searching for food and water.
 They may also enter into homes to find warm secluded shelter to overwinter in.

 To get rid of spiders in and around the home, Mitchell Pest Services offers effective an effective pest control plan that includes ongoing treatment.
-When you contact us for spider control in Virginia Beach and Richmond, we'll also remove those ugly spider webs.
+When you contact us for spider control in Virginia, we'll also remove those ugly spider webs.

 HOW DO YOU PREVENT SPIDERS?